| FOUNDING EDITORS Eliaday Linda Nina Stefania Twizzle Weigook Saram |

 So says the protagonist Eleanore from The Slaves of NY.
 An ordinary life is nothing to scoff at.
 Especially when you spent your early years growing up in Flushing, NY surrounded by Asians, high rises, and all things immigrant, where you dreamed of living the life of a Judy Blume character who flees to the suburbs to swim in a real outdoor pool and roller skate in a roller rink.
 Only to discover upon moving to the suburbs of Houston to find yourself surrounded by blonds and brunettes and very few of your own kind - albeit in a neighborhood with a pool and a roller rink - and you start to pepper your speech with y'all and don a poofy perm.
 Only then do you realize how elusive this ordinariness can be.

-Mama-to-be Shinyung seeks happiness in the ordinariness that is her green hobbit house, her rascal husband, and their pesky yellow lab Sherlock.
-Her most fulfilling moments are lived on the couch reading The Huffington Post, on the beach watching Sherlock romp in the waves, and behind enormous bowls of slurpy Vietnamese noodles.
-She currently lives in San Francisco.
+Shinyung seeks happiness in the ordinariness that is her rascal husband, her devilish toddler son, and an angelic baby daughter.
+Her most fulfilling moments are lived in an embrace with her little ones, with her nose buried in a book, or behind enormous bowls of slurpy Vietnamese noodles.
+She currently lives in San Diego.

 Stefania